ulikunitz/xz/doc/api.md

 ## Configuration

-It is obvious that methods ApplyDefaults and Verify on configuration structures, don't belong into the hand of the users.
+It is obvious that methods SetDefaults and Verify on configuration structures, don't belong into the hand of the users.
 These are helper methods that have local meaning.